softstuds/final-project/README.md

 **Throws**

-- `404` if user is not logged in or the userId is not a valid one
+- `403` if user is not logged in
+- `404` if the userId is not a valid one

+#### `GET /api/timeblock/requests/sent` - Get all the unanswered meeting requests that a user has sent

+**Returns**

+- A list of all the time blocks that the user is a requester for but are unanswered, sorted in ascending order by start

+**Throws**

+- `403` if user is not logged in

+#### `GET /api/timeblock/requests/received` - Get all the unanswered meeting requests that a user has received

+**Returns**

+- A list of all the requested time blocks that the user is as owner for but are unanswered, sorted in ascending order by start

+**Throws**

+- `403` if user is not logged in

 #### `PUT /api/timeblock` - Create a new time block.